vpinball/libdmdutil/README.md

 (ms since start).
 It can optionally connect to a remote DMD server and can dump txt/rgb565/rgb888 while playing (raw output is not supported).
 Dump output uses the live DMD dumpers (same as libdmdutil), so colorized frames are preserved.
 By default, playback uses the original frame timings from the dump.
 Use `--delay-ms` to cap the per-frame delay; if a frame's original duration is shorter, the original duration is used.
+When `--serum-profile` or `--serum-profile-sparse` is enabled, process RAM usage is also logged periodically and at the end.

 `dmdutil-play-dump` accepts these command line options:
 ```